What is Cystine Tryptic Agar?

 By following these steps, you can prepare Cystine Tryptic Agar, ready for use in the detection of fermentation reactions and other tests involving the identification and differentiation of microorganisms.

 Plating Procedure of Cystine Tryptic Agar

-- For facultative organisms like streptococci or strictly anaerobic organisms, you can inoculate by stabbing the middle of the medium using an inoculating needle that is approximately 1/2 of the depth of medium.
+- In the case of tests on fermentation with members of the Genus Neisseria, only the medium tube needs to be inoculated.
+For other organisms, such as facultative streptococci or strictly anaerobic organisms, you can inoculate by gently stabbing the middle of the medium using an inoculating needle.
+The needle should penetrate approximately halfway into the depth of the medium.